bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialCO.md

 ## Problem setting

-We can now encode the vector field (E) in a function and use automatic differentiation to compute its various derivatives.
+We encode the vector field (E) in a function.

 ```@example TUTCO
 # vector field of the problem